douglasmacb/livraria/README.md

 ## # Step 1

-We are using mLab cloud-hosted MongoDB free services to provide a NoSQL database for the interview test, but if you want to execute in localhost database, you will need create a collection into livraria.
+We are using mLab cloud-hosted MongoDB free services to provide a NoSQL database for the interview test, but if you want to execute in localhost database, you will need create a collection into livraria and change application.properties with localhost database settings.

 ```bash
 $ use livraria;